Iamnotaspy/Iamnotaspy/README.md

-**Info about me:**
+**Jacob Gallagher's Portfolio**

-  - My name is Jacob Gallagher and I am a 21 year old Software Engineer and Unity Game Developer with a Bachelor of Software Engineering (game programming) from Media Design School.
+My name is Jacob Gallagher and I am a 21 year old Software Engineer and Unity Game Developer with a Bachelor of Software Engineering (game programming) from Media Design School.

 **Experience:**

   - I have 3 years experience developing many games and projects using C++, C# and Unity.
-I also have experience in Android, web dev (front end and back end), AI programming, multi-threading, networking, graphics (OpenGL and DirectX 12), physics, Unreal Engine and Gamemaker.
-I also have experience programming with Javascript, Lua and Swift.
+I also have experience in Android, web development (front end and back end), AI programming, multi-threading, networking, graphics (OpenGL and DirectX 12), physics, Unreal Engine and Gamemaker.
+Additionally I have programming experience with Javascript, Lua and Swift.

   - I have a passion for music and audio and took up the role of Audio Director for the majority of group projects/games that I worked on.
 I also wrote a research paper on the impact of Adaptive Music on player feedback.